 We’re here to help you protect your money

-If you’re experiencing any kind of abuse, you may find that your finances are affected too.
-Here, we explain what financial abuse looks like, how you can keep your money safe and where to find further support – either for yourself or someone you know.
+If you’re experiencing any kind of abuse, your finances may be affected.
+We can help you protect your money and find more support for yourself, or for someone you know.

 What could financial abuse look like?